CebolaLab/ChIPmentation/README.md

 The output files:

 - `_peaks.narrowPeak`: a BED6+4 file detailing the peak locations, along with the peak summits, *p*-value and *q*-values
-- `_peaks.xls`: a tabular file containing addition information, such as pileup and fold-encirhment.
+- `_peaks.xls`: a tabular file containing addition information, such as pileup and fold-enrichment.
 - `_summits.bed`: the locations of the summits for all peaks.
 - `_model.R`: an R script used to plot a PDF model based on your data and cross-correlation plot
 - `_control_lambda.bdg`: bedGraph format for the input sample